Iteration burndown chart: Tips for effective use

 Gives equal weight to all the tasks

-A burndown chart doesn't differentiate between an easy and difficult task.
+A burndown chart doesn’t differentiate between an easy and difficult task.
 It considers all of them equal, regardless of their size, complexity, or effort required to complete it.
+Task complexity can significantly affect the interpretation of burndown chart data and may mislead stakeholders about the team's actual performance and capacity.
 Hence, leading to ineffective outlines of project progress.
 This further potentially masks critical issues and hinders project management efforts.
 Using burndown charts as a performance scorecard can lead to negative behaviors, such as inflating estimates or rushing work.
 Burndown charts should not be used as performance scorecards for individual developers, as this can lead to gaming the system and misrepresenting progress.

 Unable to give complete information on sprint predictability